This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Canada.

 Canadian courts do not compel parties to arbitrate.
 Courts will only enforce arbitration agreements by denying access to courts.
 However, it has happened that courts have ordered fines for parties not arbitrating their disputes in a timely manner.

 If a claimant wishes to continue the arbitration, the arbitrator has broad powers to do what they feel just in the circumstances under all the arbitration acts.
 They may continue the proceedings and make an award based on the evidence they have if they choose to.
-However, there is no equivalent to default judgment in arbitrations.

 Can local courts order third parties to participate in arbitration proceedings in your country?